 So, the black soldier, Jody, is held by the IRA, and the leader of the IRA cell tells Jody that they are going to seek to trade him for an IRA prisoner, and if they Brits refuse, they will simply execute Jody on the third day.
 The IRA leader then unwisely appoints a volunteer named Fergus to guard Jody.
 In the hours of waiting for the third day to come, Fergus makes the mistake of getting to know Jody and they find they have many things in common including a love of cricket.

 One day, Jody asked Fergus to look in his wallet, and there, Fergus finds a photo of Jody’s girlfriend, a coffee-colored girl named Dil.
-As the end draws near, Jody requests that Fergus find Dil and tell her that as he died, he was thinking of her.
+As the end draws near, Jody requests that Fergus find Dil and tell her that, in his last moments, he was thinking of her.

 Of course, this was the big reveal that no one was supposed to talk about.
 I didn’t know, and so when I saw the film, I was as surprised as anyone else.